 - Cover, reduce heat to the lowest setting and cook for 20 minutes.
 Do not open cover until 20 minutes has elapsed.

 - Uncover, remove from heat and fluff rice.
-Serve with Vegan Saag Paneer or other favorite curry.
+Serve with vegan saag paneer, vegan saag chana or other favorite curry.

-To make Brown Jeera Rice, follow the same method, but instead cook the rice for 45 minutes instead of 20.
+- To make brown basmati cumin seed rice, follow the same method, but instead cook the rice for 45 minutes instead of 20 minutes.